-NFL CAREER – A combination of athleticism, strength and speed, Watson is expected to team with Jimmy Graham and help give the Saints offense even more of a boost because of his sure hands and rugged body.
-Watson, originally a first round draft pick of the New England Patriots in 2004, comes to New Orleans after spending the last three seasons with the Cleveland Browns and was able to post 20 receptions for 136 yards and two touchdowns while appearing in 16 games with nine starts in 2014.
-With career totals in 116 games with 88 starts of 321 receptions for 3,776 yards (11.8 avg.) with 28 touchdowns, Watson’s ability to get open as well as his outstanding leadership abilities and reputation as one of the club’s hardest workers make him a solid fit for the Saints both on and off the field.
+NFL CAREER – A combination of athleticism, strength and speed, Watson has given the New Orleans Saints offense a boost with his sure hands and rugged body.
+Watson, originally a first round draft pick of the New England Patriots in 2004, came to New Orleans after spending three seasons with the Cleveland Browns and was able to post 20 receptions for 136 yards and two touchdowns while appearing in 16 games with nine starts in 2014.
+With career totals in 147 games with 104 starts of 360 receptions for 4,138 yards (11.5 avg.) with 32 touchdowns, Watson’s ability to get open as well as his outstanding leadership abilities and reputation as one of the club’s hardest workers make him a solid fit for the Saints both on and off the field.

-New Orleans Saints quarterback Drew Brees finds tight end Benjamin Watson for a 1-yard TD late in the fourth quarter Monday, Dec.
+Saints quarterback Drew Brees fires to Benjamin Watson for a 1-yard TD late in the fourth quarter Monday, Dec.
 21.

-New Orleans Saints quarterback Drew Brees throws a 32-yard pass to tight end Benjamin Watson against the New England Patriots in Week 6.
+New Orleans Saints quarterback Drew Brees hits tight end Benjamin Watson for 26 yards.

 New Orleans Saints Tight End Benjamin Watson's Foundation One More, hosted "The Big BENefit" shopping event at Walmart with 25 local families from New Orleans.
 Video by Brendan Hassett (New Orleans Saints Video)